 Within These Walls

 For fifty years, my wife’s parents owned and operated a home for ex-psychiatric patients; a community reintegration program run as a house, not an institution.
 From 2021 to 2024, my wife and I – along with our two small children – took over operations and lived at the home with twelve residents.
-We made meals for them, cared for them, and over time, we became vessels for their anxiety and neuroses.
-Through this encounter I have gained an enhanced understanding of my wife Leah’s experience of growing up in this home with her family and the home itself is a character in this story.
+We made meals for them, offered care, and over time, we became vessels for their anxiety and neuroses.
+Through this encounter, I’ve gained a deeper understanding of my wife Leah’s experience of growing up in this home with her family, and the home itself has become a character in this story.

 If I could use one concept to describe what I think the residents lack most in their lives, it would be ‘being seen’.
-Being seen not as someone with a deficiency or someone who is lacking, but someone who is complete.
-Someone who is whole.
-The residents are beautiful, complex, interesting and relevant people who struggle; they are not typically thought of as ‘complete’, but they are.
-Just as we all are.
+Being seen not as someone with a deficiency or something missing, but as someone who is whole.
+The residents are beautiful, complex, interesting, and relevant people who struggle—but they are complete, just as we all are.